The UK School Deregistration Guide & Letter Template

 The Free Deregistration Letter Template

-To make this as stress-free as possible, we have provided a legally sound template below.
+To make this transition as stress-free as possible, we have provided a legally sound template below.
 Simply copy this text, fill in your child's details, and send it to the headteacher.

 To: [Headteacher's Name]